uniwebcms/framework/docs/developers-guide.md

    - Consider how components will interact through block state and parent-child relationships

 8. **Keep exposed components focused**

    - Exposed components should primarily handle the content/code bridge
    - Move rendering logic to internal components
    - Use standard React patterns for internal components

+9. **Always provide a Section component**
+   - This is the required default component for content without explicit component selection
+   - Make it versatile enough to handle basic article/documentation content
+   - It's often the most-used component in documentation-heavy sites

 ## Testing and Development